-- Adults (16 +) / Christiansted Fort (Fort Christiansvaern) \$10.00.Children 15 and under are free.
-An adult must accompany minors at all times. - Federal Recreation Annual Pass \$80.00.
+- Adults (16 +) / Christiansted Fort (Fort Christiansvaern) \$10.00.
+Children 15 and under are free.
+An adult must accompany minors at all times. - Free Access for Veterans and Gold Star Families - Federal Recreation Annual Pass \$80.00.
 Valid for Cardholder and 3 additional Adults - Federal Recreation Lifetime Senior Pass \$80.00.
 Valid for Cardholder and 3 additional Adults - Federal Recreation Annual Senior Pass \$20.00.
 Valid for Cardholder and 3 additional Adults - Federal Recreation Lifetime Access Pass Free!
 Valid for Cardholder and 3 additional Adults - Federal Recreation Volunteer Pass 250 hours or more.
-Annual Valid for Cardholder and 3 additional Adults - Parking Fee is temporarily free. - Special Park Use.
-Application fee \$50.00
+Annual Valid for Cardholder and 3 additional Adults - Parking Fee is \$10.00 Day Use - Special Park Use.
+Application fee \$50.00 containing an alcoholic beverage that is open, or has been opened, or whose seal has been broken or the contents of which have been partially removed: